codeaches/codeaches.github.io/_posts/2018-12-27-Spring Boot-OAuth2 and Resource Server with jwt setup.md

 ```
 > Make sure to add `@EnableGlobalMethodSecurity(prePostEnabled = true)` to enable `@PreAuthorize` checks.

-**Configure petstore application with OAuth2 Server token info URI and Client Credentials**
+**Configure jwtpetstore application with Client Credentials and JWT signing key**

-Let's update petstore application with client credentials for `appclient` and the `/oauth/check_token` URL of OAuth2 Authorization Server.
+Let's update jwtpetstore application with client credentials for `appclient` and JWT signing key `JWTKey@123`
-> Note that the client `appclient` is authorized to access petstore resource in oauth_client_details table.
+> Note that the client `appclient` is authorized to access jwtpetstore resource in oauth_client_details table.

 `src/main/resources/application.properties`